edgi-govdata-archiving/EEW-ReportCard-Data/README.md

 ## Local region.db SQLite database

 The schema of this small, local database is in _region_db.schema_.
+The database collects summarized data from the SBU ECHO database organized by regions.
+(Currently the Congressional Districts are the only regions supported.)
 The tables in the database are:
 * regions - This identifies all of the regions (congressional districts) for which data exists.
 All other tables link via the regions table's rowid index.
 * active_facilities - the count of facilities for each program--CAA, CWA, RCRA, GHG
 * per_fac - counts of violations, etc. (type) by program (CAA, etc.) by year, per facility